Home » Water Filtration » RO Filtration » 5 Ways to Tell if Your RO Membrane is Bad

 RO Membrane Discoloration

-One quick way to tell if your membrane is discolored is to look at your water filtration system.
-The membrane is a part of the system that is left exposed to air; you should be able to tell if it’s stained or discolored.
+One quick way to tell if your membrane is discolored is to look inside your water filtration system.
+The membrane is a part of the system that is left exposed to air, so you should be able to tell if it’s stained or discolored.

 If it’s discolored, it should immediately be replaced to prevent further damage.

-2. Reduced Flow Rate Might Be a Sign Of Faulty Membrane
+2. Reduced Flow Rate Might Be a Sign Of a Faulty Membrane

 A reduced flow rate could mean that your membrane is either clogged or is allowing too much water to pass through it.
 If the membrane is clogged, it will be unable to block larger contaminants, resulting in low water flow.